all-umass/superman-web/README.md

 Use the option `--dry-run` to check what would happen without interfering with any currently running server.

-Or simply run it directly, and handle the details yourself:
+Or simply run the server directly, and handle the details yourself:

     python superman_server.py

-To stop the server without restarting it, run:
+To stop the server without restarting it, use:

     ./restart_server.sh --kill